thomasWeise/distributedComputingExamples/webServices/README.md

 You need to compile (via [Maven](http://maven.apache.org/)) and deploy (to [Axis2](http://axis.apache.org/axis2/java/core/)) this web service before you can compile the calculator web service client, the next example below.

+A similar example has been provided as [JSON RPC](http://github.com/thomasWeise/distributedComputingExamples/tree/master/jsonRPC/).

 ### 1.5.
 (Complex Number) Calculator Web Service Client

 The example client of the calculator web service introduced above creates two complex numbers `3+11i` and `5+7i`, multiplies then with each other, and prints the result.
 The multiplication is, of course, done by the web service.